• Skip to main content

 Red beans can be hearty enough on their own, especially with the andouille or smoked sausage, but sometimes I like to add a variety of additional flavors to my Monday Red Beans and Rice to make it a full meal.
 Here are a few of my favorites:

-A favorite bread to offer is cornbread, French bread, or dinner rolls.
+A favorite bread to offer is sweet cornbread muffins, French bread, or dinner rolls.
 Sometimes to balance out the meal, I’ll add a simple side salad.

 How do I store my leftover red beans and rice?